cheqd/product/README.md

 ## Standards

 Building cheqd's product and network in line with formal technical standards is vital to ensure interoperability and to avoid vendor-lock-in.
-As such, we believe it is important to transparently lay out the technical standards and components of our network, token and identity functionality.&#x20;
+As such, we believe it is important to transparently lay out the technical standards and components of our network, token and identity functionality.

 We have also Open Sourced all our Product work, so our partners and community can test, remix and extend the work in their own environments.